sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 }
 ```

-### Base
+### base

-If for some reason one of the releases is from a different repository than the top-level "details" key, a "base" key may be specified in the release.
+If for some reason one of the releases is from a different repository
+than the top-level "details" key,
+a "base" key may be specified in the release.
 This repository will then be used for the matching tags.

 ```json
 {